check-spelling-sandbox/materialize/doc/user/content/ingest-data/kafka/amazon-msk.md

 3. #### Create a client machine
     If you already have a client machine set up that can interact with your cluster, then you can skip this step.

-    If not, you can create an EC2 client machine and then add the security group of the client to the inbound rules of the cluster's security group from the VPC console.
-You can find more details about how to do that [here](https://docs.aws.amazon.com/msk/latest/developerguide/create-client-machine.html).
+    If not, you can [create an EC2 client machine](https://docs.aws.amazon.com/msk/latest/developerguide/create-client-machine.html) and then add the security group of the client to the inbound rules of the cluster's security group from the VPC console.

 4. #### Install Apache Kafka and create a topic
     To start using Materialize with Apache Kafka, you need to create a Materialize source over an Apache Kafka topic.
 If you already have Apache Kafka installed and a topic created, you can skip this step.